shadowx0010/Astrocopilot-executable/README.md

 - Image processing tutorials

 ### Target Recommendation Engine
 Get personalized recommendations for celestial targets based on your focal length and camera specifications.
-Currently supports all Messier objects.
+Currently supports a somewhat wide gamma of objects.

 ## Installation